AlhasanIQ/zaincash-sdk/README.md

 ## About The Project

-This is an Un-Official SDK to integrate [ZainCash Iraq](https://zaincash.iq) with php applications
+This is an Unofficial PHP (Composer & PSR Compatible) SDK to integrate [ZainCash Iraq](https://zaincash.iq) with php applications.

 ### Motive: